'Sauna Reading Group', 2016 onwards

 - Considering isolation at a communal event

-- Breaking conversation every few minutes to cool off in the shower, then resting before returning to the heat.
+- Breaking conversation every few minutes to cool off in the shower or outside, before returning to the heat.

 - Laminating all printed material in advance

-- Taking notes on a whiteboard propped inside the sauna cabin.
+- Taking notes on a slippery whiteboard or sweat-drenched paper.

-The Finnish Church in Rotherhithe is also an appropriate setting as it was originally Christian monks of the 2nd and 3rd centuries who identified themselves as the first Hermits, enforcing self-denial, solitude and asceticism to gain greater awareness and focus.
+A sauna in a church basement also seea fitting setting as it was originally Christian monks of the 2nd and 3rd centuries who identified themselves as the first Hermits, enforcing self-denial, solitude and asceticism to gain greater awareness and focus.

 Guidelines for participants:

-- Each meeting of the Sauna Reading Group will be with a different group of invited participants, selected for their interests tangentally related to the SRG themes.
+- Each meeting of the Sauna Reading Group will be with a different group of invited participants, selected for their interests tangentally related to various SRG issues.

 - Drinking water will be provided.
 It is important to stay hydrated.